 simple, dark green, finely divided giving them a fern-like texture and strongly aromatic, larger basal leaves have long petioles and the smaller upper leaves are sessile

-shear back after flowering, they will form a dense mat of foliage, plants are aggressive spreaders especially in moist rich soils
+Flower stalks are weak and tend to flop.
+After flowering shear back the plants hard and they will form a dense mat of foliage.
+Can be aggressive spreaders especially in moist rich soils.
+Spreads by rhizomes.

 easy by division